mihaigalos/tutorials/DeepLearning_Optimizers/README.md

 # Various optimization algorithms for Deep Learning

-Comparison by minimizing loss down to 0 of a demo function.
+Comparison by minimizing loss of a demo function down to 0.
 ![Alt Text](optimizers.gif)